Name: Jacquie Goring Organization: Stow Conservation Commission Phone: (978) 897-8615

 Tuttle Lane, Stow; 42 26' 52" 71 28' 50"

-Captain Sargent Conservation Area is a diverse property with wooded portions mixed with active agricultural lands and community gardens.Management site description:
+Captain Sargent Conservation Area is a diverse property with wooded portions mixed with active agricultural lands and community gardens.Management area description:

 Edge of actively farmed fields into forest.